Infrared Sauna Therapy

 side effects of

-Our infrared saunas are very safe and have few negative effects.
+Our infrared sauna Milton Keynes is very safe and has very few negative effects.
 They normally aren’t serious and don’t last long.
 Speak to our nurses or doctors if you think you’re experiencing any other adverse effects.

 Having infrared sauna therapy will cause you to sweat a lot, so you may feel lightheaded when you stand up.
 If this happens, make sure you get up slowly and sit down once you leave the sauna.
 Drink water immediately after finishing your session and wait for your body to cool down before doing anything else.
 In extreme cases, some people may experience overheating (heat stroke and heat exhaustion) or dehydration.